sourish279/New-York-House-Price-Prediction---Linear-Regression-and-Model-Stability/README.md

 # New-York-House-Price-Prediction---Linear-Regression-and-Model-Stability

 Multiple linear regression was used to attempt to accurately, yet robustly predict house prices with given attributes.
-The model built showed that the presence of a waterfront, central air-conditioning, construct type and the number of bathrooms was associated with a large impact on house price.
+Model stability analysis was conducted to ensure that the models built would perform relatively well on unseen data.
+The final model built showed that the presence of a waterfront, central air-conditioning, construct type and the number of bathrooms was associated with a large impact on house price.
 Unexpectedly, new constructs have a negative influence on price.
 This